arcollector/CE3DJS/README.md

 Things that I've left out
 ==========================

-	Fixed point math: for obvious reasons
+***Fixed point math:***
+For obvious reasons.

+***Frame coherence:***
-	Frame coherence: this states that if an object is invisible it will keep invisible for a couple of frames, although, this sounds nice, in practice it don't work properly
+This states that if an object is invisible it will keep invisible for a couple of frames, although, this sounds nice, in practice it don't work properly.

+***Clear reduction:***
-	Clear reduction: the engine implements a z-buffer of 1/z values, this add the possiblity to add a certain amount of " a translation value" until the 1/z values overflow, with this approeach, you can hold on the clearing of the z buffer a couple of frames, instead of clearing it every frame, but again in practice this only make your code uglier.
+The engine implements a z-buffer of 1/z values, this add the possiblity to add a certain amount of " a translation value" until the 1/z values overflow, with this approeach, you can hold on the clearing of the z buffer a couple of frames, instead of clearing it every frame, but again in practice this only make your code uglier.